GuideSep 21, 2023

 Astra DB gives developers the APIs, real-time data and complete ecosystem integrations to put accurate GenAI apps in production—FAST.

-Retrieval-augmented Generation FAQs
+Retrieval-Augmented Generation FAQs

 What is retrieval-augmented generation (RAG)?